RyanBeGell/expense-reimbursement-api/reimbursementdb.md

 3. Expenses start as pending (null) and will be approved or denied
-   * approval_status from the expense table will be set to true or false
+   * approval_status from the expense table will be set null upon initialization and upon approval or denial set to true or false respectively

 ### PostgreSQL create table statements